Abington, Massachusetts: Transportation

 There are two main north–south routes through town, Route 18 and Route 58, the latter terminating at the former just a 0.5 mi north of the town line.
 Route 123 and Route 139 run east to west through the town, with Route 139 being the more northern route.
 There is no freeway access to town; the town is located between Route 24 and Route 3.

 The town has one MBTA Commuter Rail station – Abington station on the Kingston Line.
 The nearest national and international air service can be found at Logan International Airport in Boston.

 Events

 On June 10, 2012, Abington celebrated the 300th anniversary of its incorporation.

 The town annually holds festivals celebrating Founders Day (the first weekend in June), Halloween, and Christmas.

 The town hosts a Saint Patrick's Day parade each year throughout the town.
-It is one of three towns to do this including Boston and Scituate.
+It is one of four towns to do this including Boston, Holyoke and Scituate.